 - Voiced by: Tim Beckmann

 - Ambiguously Evil: Played with and ultimately subverted.
 His office is run-down just enough to be unnerving, which Simon takes note of, and the mysterious experimental procedure he subjects Simon to causes him to wake up aboard the underwater hellhole that is PATHOS-II.
-However, he's a Nice Guy in his limited appearance and nothing Simon endures was any fault of his; the Simon who went to visit him in 2015 voluntarily gave him the brain scan for use in the fledgeling ARK experiment, and he had no way to predict that the WAU would activate it.
-Munshi really is just a doctor trying to do his job.
+However, he's a Nice Guy in his limited appearance and nothing Simon endures was any fault of his.
+The Simon who went to visit him in 2015 voluntarily gave Munshi permission to use his brain scan for other research, and Munshi had no way to predict that a copy would eventually be on PATHOS-II and the WAU would activate it.
+Munshi really was just trying to do his job to help original Simon recover from his injuries.

-- My Greatest Failure: Subverted.
+- My Greatest Failure: Played with in a companion piece of writing on the game's website.
 In a transcribed interview taken decades after Simon's "original" death, he admits that he's since moved on from what happened in 2015.
-Though it's implied that it still haunts him and influences some of his actions.
+However, it's implied that despite his words, it still haunts him and influences some of his actions.

 - Nice Guy: He's very kind to Simon, even helping to comfort him after it becomes clear that the human Simon's life is going to end despite the successful brain scan.